EIC(LOCAL) - ACADEMIC ACHIEVEMENT: CLASS RANKING

 In case of a tie in weighted numerical grade averages after calculation to the hundred-thousandths place, the District shall recognize all students involved in the tie as sharing the honor and title.

-The District shall recognize as an honor graduate each student who has completed the Recommended Program, the Advanced/Distinguished Achievement Program, or the foundation program with the distinguished level of achievement with a cumulative weighted numerical grade average no lower than 90.
+The District shall recognize as an honor graduate each student who has completed the foundation program with the distinguished level of achievement with a cumulative weighted numerical grade average no lower than 90.

 The student meeting the local eligibility criteria for recognition as the valedictorian shall also be considered the highest-ranking graduate for purposes of receiving the honor graduate certificate from the state of Texas.